List of countries | Ranking

 Country name

-etymology: name refers to the location of the British Mandate of Palestine that was occupied and administered by Jordan in 1948, on the west bank of the Jordan River; the designation was retained after the 1967 Six-Day War and subsequent changes in administration
+Etymology: The name refers to the location of the British Mandate of Palestine that was occupied and administered by Jordan in 1948, situated on the west bank of the Jordan River.
+This designation has been retained following the 1967 Six-Day War and subsequent administrative changes.
+National heritage

 Economy